Check here for archived meeting recordings and upcoming opportunities.

 This project was outlined in Richmond 300 and the Greater Scott’s Addition Small Area Plan which has both been approved by Richmond City Council.

-Since Richmond 300, the city’s award-winning master plan was adopted in December 2020, the city has taken many steps to implement the plan’s vision, including the adoption of the Greater Scott’s Addition Small Area Plan.
+Since Richmond 300, the City’s award-winning master plan was adopted in December 2020, the City has taken many steps to implement the plan’s vision, including the adoption of the Greater Scott’s Addition Small Area Plan.
 Regarding the Greater Scott’s Addition Small Area Plan, the key first step to move the plan forward was rezoning the property to align with the Future Land Use plan.
 The Greater Scott’s Addition rezoning initiatives were approved by City Council in July 2021.
-City Council also passed a resolution in April 2021 approving the biennial real estate plan which declared the parcels surplus and calls for redeveloping this property into a mixed-use development.
+City Council also passed a resolution in April 2021 approving the biennial real estate plan, which declared the parcels surplus and calls for redeveloping this property into a mixed-use development.
 The next step outlined in the masterplan is issuing a Request for Interest (RFI) to redevelop the City-owned land between North Ashe Boulevard and Hermitage Road using the framework outlined in the Greater Scott’s Addition Small Area Plan and including elements such as a large-scale park; mixed-income housing; mixed-uses breaking up the superblock creating a street grid to incorporate features that support walking, biking, and transit; and incorporating engaging architecture, public spaces, sidewalks, street trees, buildings built to the street, and street furniture.
-The city is developing the RFI, and it will be released by the end of 2021.
+The City developed the RFI, and it was released by the end of 2021.